Skip to main content

 This command can only be used with player characters.

-Defines how incoming player actions are translated into movement and camera behavior.
+Defines how incoming player actions are translated into movement behavior.

 This command does not change the visual rendering camera.
-This is done by the game widgets camera setting It only changes how player input is interpreted.
+That is controlled by the game widget camera setting.
+It only changes how player input is interpreted.

 Current valid values are: